Covid-19: Reactivation of possession proceedings

 Court forms, including reactivation notices, are available from Gov.uk.

-For claims brought on or after 20 September 2020, the landlord must file a notice setting out what they know about the effect of the Covid-19 pandemic on the tenant and their dependants together with the claim form.
+Accelerated possession procedure for section 21 notices allows the landlord to obtain possession order without a hearing.
+Where an accelerated claim is brought on or after 3 August 2020, the landlord must file a notice setting out what knowledge they have about the effect of the coronavirus pandemic on the tenant and their dependants.
+This includes claims brought after 30 November 2021.

 If the tenant disputes the landlord’s evidence, the court may decide to hold a hearing.

-Where a hearing is listed or relisted as a result of the reactivation notice, the parties should receive at least 21 days’ notice of the review hearing.
+Where a hearing is listed or relisted as a result of the reactivation notice, the parties should receive at least 21 days’ notice of the court hearing.

 The claimant is required to provide the court with an electronic bundle (with a paper bundle allowed as an alternative) and to confirm to the court that a paper bundle has been provided to the defendant (with an electronic copy in addition where the defendant is able to receive that).
 This must be done at least 14 days before the review date.